John 19

 John 19 is the nineteenth chapter of the Gospel of John in the New Testament of the Christian Bible.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.
+The gospel identifies an unnamed "disciple whom Jesus loved" as its source and possible author.
+Early Christian tradition uniformly affirmed that John composed this Gospel.
 This chapter records the events on the day of the crucifixion of Jesus, until his burial.